How Money Orders Compare to Cashier's Checks

 - Private: Money orders and cashier's checks do not contain your checking account number.
 That makes them safer than personal checks, which are full of valuable information.
 Assuming you don't know or trust whoever you're paying, you might not want to reveal your full name, phone number, or home address.

-- Difficult to unwind: You can attempt to cancel either one, but the process can be cumbersome.
+- Difficult to back out: You can attempt to cancel either one, but the process can be cumbersome.
 If the recipient cashes the payment, you’ll be out of luck.

 Alternative Ways to Pay